How to become a successful tutor

 Your niche refers to your area of expertise or a field that is unique to you.
 It can also mean where your passion lies.
-For example, you may be interested in teaching children, which means you have to acquire skills to become an elementary students tutor.
+For example, you may be interested in teaching children, which means you must acquire skills to become an elementary student tutor.
 Identifying your strong points is the first step to being a successful tutor.
 You may also choose to join platforms that advertise private tutor jobs to enhance your prospects of landing a job.

 Know your audience